Loading NuWatt Energy...

 Maximum possible ITC: 30% + 10% + 10% + 20% = 70%.
 On a $405,000 system, that is $283,500 in tax credits.

 The residential solar tax credit (Section 25D) expired December 31, 2025.
 Homeowners who buy solar with cash or a loan receive $0 from the federal government.
-The Section 48/48E commercial ITC is a separate program that remains available for commercial projects (including third-party-owned residential systems under PPA/lease structures) that begin construction before July 4, 2026.
+The Section 48/48E commercial ITC is a separate program that remains available for commercial projects (including third-party-owned residential systems under PPA/lease structures).
+Beginning construction on or before July 4, 2026 locks in the longer placed-in-service pathway; projects that begin construction later can still qualify but generally must be placed in service by December 31, 2027.
 The system owner — not the installer — claims the ITC.

 Maximum benefit.
 C-corps deduct MACRS directly against corporate income.
 The 21% federal rate + 6.99% CT rate = up to 27.99% marginal tax savings on depreciable amount.